splithor1zon/PiKVM-webcam/README.md

 # PiKVM-webcam
 Simple guide for setting up webcam system on your PiKVM system.
 Tested on PiKVM V4 Plus.
+Useful for setting up BIOS settings on laptops, or completely reinstalling the OS.
+Keyboard input function of kvmd works even if the HDMI input is not connected.

 # Prepare the PiKVM system